pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 The :btn:Payment providers: tab on this page displays the list of active payment providers.
 The list should now include an entry for bank transfer with a red ":fa3-remove: Disabled" tag.

-The plugin is enabled, but bank transfers have not been set up and enabled as a payment provider for the event yet.
+The plugin is active, but you have not set up bank transfers as a payment provider for the event yet.
 Click the :btn-icon:fa3-gear:Settings: button next to bank transfer.
 This takes you to the settings page for bank transfer.

-The first thing you need to do on this page is choose the "Bank account type".
+Choose the "Bank account type".
-If you choose "SEPA bank account", you have to provide the name of the account holder, IBAN, BIC and the name of the bank.
+If you choose "SEPA bank account", you have to provide the name of the account holder, IBAN, BIC, and the name of the bank.
 If you choose "Other bank account", you have to provide the full details of the bank connection in the "Bank account details" fields.

 All settings further down on the page are optional.